 Access arrangements for public examinations may be appropriate for some pupils.
 These arrangements may include extra time, word processing, a scribe, a reader, a prompter or rest breaks.
 For a pupil to be eligible, an assessment by an Educational Psychologist must be completed after entry into secondary education.
-SSSD, in consultation with parents, will facilitate assessments.
+SSSD can, in consultation with parents, facilitate such an assessment.
 Where such arrangements are recommended and there is a history of need and provision, the Head of SSSD, in consultation with the Examinations Officer, will make an application to the relevant boards.
-The examination boards require that these arrangements are requested in advance of the examination series and may need to be reviewed after two years.
+The examination boards require that these arrangements are requested in advance of the examination series within the JCQ deadline and may need to be reviewed after two years.
+In principle, the college will not support an application for extra time if the pupil has not received any tuition from the department.